mclaibourn/lpps-5360-f22/content/static/syllabus.md

 ### Contributions to Material/Class (35%)

 This set of assignments is directed at supporting both individual and collective understanding of the reading in a way that prepares everyone to contribute to the team projects.
+Due by Tuesday, 12/13.

 #### Reading annotations (16%)